Summer and Winter Squash Research and Breeding for the Southeast

 Research, breeding, selection and seed production work with squash in the Southeast has the potential to improve the pest resistance, disease resistance, quality and productivity of varieties available to Southeast growers.

-In this project we will research several kinds of summer and winter squash, with goals of identifying existing varieties that are better suited to Southeast conditions, and of creating new ones.
+In this project we researched several kinds of summer and winter squash, with goals of identifying existing varieties that are better suited to Southeast conditions, and of creating new ones.
 We are seeking varieties that thrive, produce, and keep well in our hot, humid weather and can withstand the pest and disease pressures we experience here.
 They should also have good eating quality and be easy to manage and harvest.

 Summer Squash